eldoriarpg/SchematicBrushReborn/readme.md

 `-y:number`

 #### Replaceall
 On default the schematic brush only replaces air.
-We dont want to destroy existing structures.
+We don't want to destroy existing structures.
 This will change the behavioud.
 So we can replace blocks, which are solid.

 `-replaceall`